GuavaCZ/filament-knowledge-base/README.md

     }
 }
 ```
+This will render a `Help menu` button at the end of the top navbar.

+[SCREENSHOT HERE]

 ### Accessing the documentation models
 We use the `sushi` package in the background to store the documentations.
 This way, they behave almost like regular `Eloquent models`.